Gowtham-app-developer/Android-Interview-Questions/CORE_JAVA.md

 - Final Methods -> Prevent Method Overriding.
 - Final Classes -> Prevent Inheritance

+ ## Difference between == and .equals() method in Java?

+- We can use == operators for reference comparison (address comparison) and .equals() method for content comparison.
+- In simple words, == checks if both objects point to the same memory location whereas .equals() evaluates to the comparison of values in the objects.

+## Why strings are Immutable?

+- Once a value is assigned to a string it cannot be changed and if changed, it creates a new object of the String.
+- This is not the case with StringBuffer.

+## Final modifier?

+- Final modifiers - once declared cannot be modified.
+A blank final variable in Java is a final variable that is not initialized during declaration.
+    - final Classes- A final class cannot have subclasses.
+    - final Variables- A final variable cannot be changed once it is initialized.
+    - final Methods- A final method cannot be overridden by subclasses.

+## Finalize keyword?

+- Finalize is a method used to perform clean up processing just before object is garbage collected.

+## Finally keyword?

+- Finally is a code block and is used to place important code, it will be executed whether exception is handled or not.

+## Static variables?

+- The Variables that have only one copy per class are known as static variables.
+- They are not attached to a particular instance of a class but rather belong to a class as a whole.
+- A static variable is associated with the class as a whole rather than with specific instances of a class.
+- Non-static variables take on unique values with each object instance.

 ## What is a deadlock in Java

 - A deadlock occurs when a thread enters a waiting state because a requested system resource is held by another waiting process, which in turn is waiting for another resource     held by another waiting process.